 Malta is an oft-overlooked vacation destination in Europe.
-But if you can find an affordable flight, it usually offers warmer weather than the rest of the continent and can make for a perfect week-long trip.
+But if you can find an affordable flight, it usually offers warmer weather than the rest of the continent and can make for a perfect 5-day trip.

 Read on to see our recommended things to see during 5 days in Malta.
 In order to see it all, we’d really recommend staying 2 days near Valetta, and 3 days on the island of Gozo, which we found to be even more charming than the larger island.
 We hope you have a great time!

 Malta is small, and the airport is very close to everywhere you might need to go.
 We landed in the evening and decided to take a cab to our hotel, the Grand Excelsior, just outside the city walls of Valetta.
 Cabs are generally reliable in Malta, it should be a flat rate to get from the airport to anywhere near Valetta.